jcurl/RJCP.DLL.CrashReporter/docs/dev-watchdog.md

   the name, the timeout that was configured, when and where it was registered, the last ping (and where the last ping occurred) and the current thread are logged.
-* `RJCP.CrashReporter` (or `CrashReporter.Source`): If there was an error
+* `RJCP.CrashReporter` (or the category defined by `CrashReporter.Source`): If
-  creating a dump on a critical watchdog timeout.
+  there was an error creating a dump on a critical watchdog timeout.

 #### TraceEventType.Warning